SaadetKilicarslan/Movie-API-Search/README.md

 ## Prerequisites

 - You need a valid TMDB API key to access the movie data.
 You can obtain an API key by signing up on the [TMDB website](https://www.themoviedb.org/documentation/api).
-Once you have the API key, replace `"YOUR_API_KEY"` in the JavaScript code with your actual API key.
+Once you have the API key, replace `"eyJhbGciOiJIUzI1NiJ9.eyJhdWQiOiI5OTQyYzkzZGJkNWE3MjUzY2FkYzYxYjc5ZDA3YmI2YyIsInN1YiI6IjY0ZTc2MWYxMWZlYWMxMDExYjJjOWFjZiIsInNjb3BlcyI6WyJhcGlfcmVhZCJdLCJ2ZXJzaW9uIjoxfQ.lgBFh7HOYsCwkibq93sq1aYzgHtKLN3z-hxVfQlZAgk"` in the JavaScript code with your actual API key.

 ## Built With